chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 When the flash is complete, Etcher will prompt you with 'Flash Complete'.
 Remove the card from your computer and put it into the microSD slot on the underside of the RPi.
 Connect the necessary cables to the RPi - you will need a keyboard, mouse, ethernet cable (connected to your router) and a monitor connected via HDMI.

 Once this is done, connect power to the Micro USB port on the PiJuice (this will start charging the battery) and press the small button closest to the USB port.
 A red LED on the RPi board will illuminate, indicating it has turned on.
-You will see it booting up on your screen, and within 15 seconds it will display the RPi desktop with the 'Welcome to Rasperry Pi' dialog box. this is a first run program to configure your RPi.
+You will see it booting up on your screen, and within 15 seconds it will display the RPi desktop with the 'Welcome to Raspberry Pi' dialog box. this is a first run program to configure your RPi.
 Step through and fill in the required information.
-DO NOT configure a WiFi network to the device, as it will be overridden by the WiFi hotspot software and can cause issues.
+DO NOT configure a Wi-Fi network to the device, as it will be overridden by the Wi-Fi hotspot software and can cause issues.

 ## Configuring the PiJuice
 Open up a terminal window, and run the following command